Europa (rocket): Versions

+The second version named Europa 2 was financed by France and Germany.
+This configuration added a fourth stage derived from Diamant BP4 third stage.

+A third version named Europa 3 was studied in the 1970s.
+The project was abandoned, but its planned first stage was the basis of Ariane.

 Design

 Payloads

 The payload for the rocket was overseen by the European Space Research Organization – ESRO.
 Satellites were proposed to be launched by 1969 or 1970, in a circular polar orbit at an altitude of 125 mi.
 ESRO organised the development of early satellites such as ESRO 2B (Iris), built by Hawker Siddeley Dynamics and Engins Matra.

 In 1967, it was decided the payloads were to be launched by 1970 from French Guiana, not Australia.
 In April 1969, Britain decided to invest in a satellite television project by the European Broadcasting Union.

 By the early 1970s the French-German Symphonie communications satellite were in production, but by then Europa was cancelled in November 1971.

 First stage

-It was tested three times in 1964, and also in 1965, with dummy upper stages in 1965.
+The Blue Streak first stage was tested three times in 1964, and also in 1965, with dummy upper stages in 1965.
 It was assisted by the British National Committee for Space Research.
 The chief project engineer of the rocket's assembly at the space projects division of Hawker Siddeley Dynamics was Dr Geoffrey Pardoe, also the project manager of Blue Streak from 1956 to 1960 (when under de Havilland).
 In August 1965, the Blue Streak was tested (static firing trial) with (complete full-weight) dummy upper stages at RAF Spadeadam (the site was owned by Rolls-Royce), with first successful firing on 23 September 1965 lasting 135 seconds.
 Five days later the site was visited by the Minister of Aviation, Roy Jenkins.

 In January 1966, it had been transported to Adelaide, Australia, for launches later that year.
 Also in the UK in 1967 the go-ahead had been given for the UK's (separately developed) three-stage Black Arrow rocket launcher (made by Westland Aircraft, with Bristol Siddeley rocket engines developed at the Rocket Propulsion Establishment at Westcott, Buckinghamshire) – Britain did not need to rely on Europa, and Black Arrow would be ready first.
 Britain then withdrew from ELDO, to concentrate on the Black Arrow, but was committed to supplying ELDO with two Blue Streak rocket stages a year until 1976.
 At this time in 1969, Britain was spending £30 million a year on space, controlled from the Space Division of the Ministry of Technology.
 Britain was still dealing with, and funding, ESRO.

 By 1970, Hawker Siddeley's Blue Streak launcher had cost £100 million to develop.
 Blue Streak was used for the Europa 2's one and only launch on 5 November 1971.